MikroTik RouterOS¶

 - Config backup (text export):

-- Creates an export (default:
+nw config-backup <device|group> - Creates an export (default:

-. - Comprehensive backup:
+/export file=nw-config-export), then can downloadnw-config-export.rsctogeneral.backup_dir. - Comprehensive backup:

-- Uses export plus system backup (e.g.,
+nw backup comprehensive <device|group> - Uses export plus system backup (e.g.,

-/system/backup/save name=nw-system-backup
+/system/backup/save name=nw-system-backup).

-You can also define/override sequences under config: config/sequences/mikrotik_routeros/common.yml
+You can also define/override sequences under config: config/sequences/mikrotik_routeros/common.yml.

 Built-in command sequences¶

-RouterOS includes built-in sequences you can reference via nw run <device> <sequence-name>
+RouterOS includes built-in sequences you can reference via nw run <device> <sequence-name> or include in your configuration.
+Examples include:

 See file: src/network_toolkit/builtin_sequences/mikrotik_routeros/common.yml

-Project configuration examples for global or device-level sequences live under: config/sequences/mikrotik_routeros/common.yml
+Project configuration examples for global or device-level sequences live under: config/sequences/mikrotik_routeros/common.yml.

 Examples¶